-Huru International's mission is to provide at-risk girls in Africa with reusable menstrual pads combined with sexual and reproductive health and life skills workshops so that they can stay in school and remain healthy.
+Huru International's mission is to provide at-risk girls in Africa with reusable menstrual pads combined with sexual and reproductive health and life skills workshops so that they can stay in school, remain healthy, and have brighter futures.

 We first met Anastacia in May of this year at a Huru distribution.
 She didn’t have access to menstrual pads, telling us she used pieces of old clothes during her period and didn’t feel comfortable asking her mom for money.